baocin/embedded-sigproc/content/posts/sigproc/linearity.md

 One object that qualifes as a vector is a function $$f(a)$$.
 We can have a vector space that consists of two functions $$f(a)$$ and $$g(a)$$ and the distinguised element $$0$$ and define operations of addition ($$(f+g)(a)$$) and multiplication ($$(f*g)(a)$$) that satisfy the eight axioms.
 As a more specific example, we can define the vector space of polynomials of degree 2 as a set that contains the three functions $$f(x) = 1$$, $$g(x) = x$$ and $$h(x) = x^2$$.
 Differentiation $$d/dx$$ is an example of a linear operator that can act on this vector space of polynomials.
 We can re-write differentiation in a matrix form D as well!
 This brilliant 3blue1brown [video](https://www.youtube.com/watch?v=TgKwz5Ikpc8) captures how.

-As an interesting side, because random variables are functions (and hence vectors) too, ideas from linear algebra are easily applied to statistics as well.
+As an interesting aside, because random variables are functions (and hence vectors) too, ideas from linear algebra are easily applied to statistics as well.
 [Here's](https://www.randomservices.org/random/expect/Spaces.html) more info.

 ### Basis of a vector space: Describing a vector space